V: Advancement Alternatives

 Subject Matter Expertise – The Guide to Advancement recommends getting help from subject matter experts when evaluating individual requests for exceptions[2].
 It is preferable to have an advisor that has good knowledge of the effects of the disabilities and good knowledge of the Scouting program.

 Councils are encouraged to form Special Needs & Disabilities Committees (see Module U for more details) to support Scouts with special needs and disabilities in various ways.
 Some of these committees are organized under the council advancement committee and others are placed in other parts of the organizational structure.
-Ideally, a Special Needs & Disabilities Committee has members with subject matter knowledge on different kinds of disabilities or has a network of knowledgeable people who do.
+Ideally, a special needs & disabilities committee has members with subject matter knowledge on different kinds of disabilities or has a network of knowledgeable people who do.
 This is the first resource for technical assistance.

 REGISTRATION BEYOND THE AGE OF ELIGIBILITY

 The registration beyond the age of eligibility (RBAE) process often falls to the council advancement committee and is addressed in the Guide to Advancement.
-The council executive board is officially responsible for reviewing RBAE applications, but they can delegate that responsibility to another council committee[4].
+The council executive board is officially responsible for reviewing RBAE applications, but they can delegate that responsibility to another council committee[3].
 Most often that is the council advancement committee, but not always.
-That is why the instructions are to send the application to the council Scout executive.
+That is why the instructions on the form are to send the application to the council Scout executive.

 HANDLING APPEALS

-The BSA can be proud of the training we make available to our volunteer leaders and professionals.
+Scouting America can be proud of the training we make available to our volunteer leaders and professionals.
 However, there are rare times when Scout units or individual leaders create their own rules and processes for advancement that deviate from national policy.
 There are also rare situations when the local or individual interpretation of national policy results in an error of judgment or an injustice.
 There are also times when Scouts and families misunderstand what is being asked of the Scout and believe a requirement was completed in a satisfactory manner when it was not.
 When these situations happen, the council advancement committee often ends up being responsible for dealing with those who suffered as a result.

 An event may or may not result in a formal appeal, depending on whether or not the misfortune was the result of a formal decision.
 Either way, an appeal needs to be given deeper investigation than the original decision, so that there is additional information to consider.
 The aggrieved party needs the opportunity to be heard directly on the issue.
 The original decision makers should have an opportunity to explain themselves and their reasoning.
 While reaching a consensus between the stakeholders is desirable, it is not always possible.

 It is important to recognize that how an appeal is handled and how the outcome is delivered are important in and of themselves.
 By the time someone has made an appeal, that person no longer has a purely intellectual interest in the outcome.
-There is an emotional dimension as well as they protect the interests of others.
+There is an emotional dimension as well as they are protecting the interests of others.
 That isn’t surprising considering that several Scout Laws have emotional dimensions.
-Furthermore, BSA members hold themselves and others in the organization to higher standards for honesty and integrity than they would another person.
+Furthermore, Scouting America members hold themselves and others in the organization to higher standards for honesty and integrity than they would another person.
 Those whose decisions are being challenged also have an emotional investment because strong feelings are triggered when it seems that your skill or reasonableness is being challenged.

 [1] The process for a time extension for the Eagle rank is codified in some detail in the Guide to Advancement, in recognition that this process needs to be completed both quickly and responsibly.
 The length of an extension that can be approved at the council level is six months maximum.